 By Clyde Hughes | AC JosepH Media

 As a young woman, Martin was stricken with the rare debilitating disease Guillain Barre Syndrome in 1982, which left her temporarily paralyzed.
-Guillain Barre is a disorder that leaves your body’s immune system attacking your own your nerves.
+Guillain Barre is a disorder that leaves your body’s immune system attacking your own nerves.

 “My illness began with a sore throat, then weakness and tingling in my hands and feet,” Martin recently told Front Runner New Jersey.
 “Ultimately, I had become paralyzed.
 Because my father had been in the military, I was admitted into Walson Army Hospital in Fort Dix, N.J.
 After a few days I was flown to Walter Reed Military Hospital in Bethesda, Md. where I remained for approximately a month.